graalvm/labs-openjdk-19/README.md

-# Welcome to LabsJDK EE 19!
+# Welcome to LabsJDK CE 19!

-This is a fork of https://orahub.oci.oraclecorp.com/jpg-sec/jdk19u-cpu-open that exists for the purpose of building a base JDK upon which GraalVM EE 19 can be built.
+This is a fork of https://github.com/openjdk/jdk19u that exists for the purpose of building a base JDK upon which GraalVM CE 19 can be built.